 - Apply to take the Optometry Admission Test (OAT), if applicable.
 Check with the schools/colleges of optometry for their exam requirements as they may accept the GRE, MCAT, DAT, or PCAT in lieu of the OAT.

 - Visit the colleges/schools of optometry and talk with the admission officers.

-- Prepare to re-take the OAT, if necessary.
+- Prepare to re-take the OAT or another standardized exam, if necessary.

 - Continue with your volunteer work and/or shadowing an optometrist.

 - Take advanced science courses.

 - Apply to optometry schools/colleges via OptomCAS, optometry’s centralized application service.

 - Brush up on your interviewing skills.
 Your school’s career placement center can provide valuable guidance and assistance for the interviewing process.

 Learn More About a Career as an Optometrist

 - American Optometric Association